Roadmap

 Compliance gaps through poor coordination.

-When legal, design, and development teams aren't properly coordinated, user-friendly designs can accidentally omit or misstate legal requirements.
+When legal, design, and development teams aren't properly coordinated, user-friendly designs can accidentally overlook or misstate legal requirements.

 Solution 2